jbeautz/4420/discQ2b.md

 $$\to$$
 Removing an edge $e$ from the graph increases the number of components by one.
-Therefore the edge must be an isthmus which is not part of a cycle and the only space it divides is the open space around the graph.
+Therefore the edge must be an isthmus which is not part of a cycle and both sides of the edge are the same outer space of the graph.
-Graphically, the dual $G^{* }$ will contain the corresponding dual edge $e^{* }$ where the the dual edge begins in the space around the graph, crosses $e$ and then connects back to the space, forming a loop.
+Graphically, the dual $G^{* }$ will contain the corresponding dual edge $e^{* }$ where the the dual edge begins in the space around the graph, crosses $e$ and then connects back to the same outer space, forming a loop.

 Therefore $e$ corresponds to a loop in the dual graph and is by definition a coloop.